yndajas/Algorithms/README.md

 # algorithms

-A collection of algorithms implmented in Ruby and/or JavaScript.
+A collection of algorithms implemented in Ruby and/or JavaScript.
 You can:

 - use the algorithms via a command-line interface
 - include them in other Ruby apps